EternityForest/hardlinep2p/README.md

 ## Protocol

 Bytes are tunneled 1-for-1 over an SSL connnection, except each side sends a JSON object followed by \\n before any payload data.
-Discovery Message format(windoes style lien endinnggs)

 ### LAN Discovery

 To look for something, multicast on addr= ("239.192.152.143", 6771).
 An empty infohash indicates a general service discovery.

+The multicast group and general format is the same as BitTorrent's LPD, but we do not use any of the BT protocol.

+Discovery Message format(windoes style lien endinnggs)

 HARDLINE-SEARCH * HTTP/1.1
 Infohash: {Infohash}